Davis hurt, No. 10 Wisconsin misses B10 clinch, Huskers win

 Wisconsin trailed by 12 midway through the first half.
 The Badgers rallied with a 12-2 run, going in front 49-47 on two free throws by Davison and were in the bonus for the final 16:18.

-Verge tied it with a layin, but was called for a technical.
+Verge tied it with a layin, but was called for a technical, sending him to the bench with his fourth foul.
 Davison hit both free throws to start a string of eight consecutive points from the line to give Wisconsin a 57-49 lead with 13:40 left.

+''We just kept our composure after losing our composure a little bit,'' Nebraska coach Fred Hoiberg said. ''We felt like we had to get Alonzo back on the floor.
+We put him at the under 12-minute media timeout and he just made play, after play, after play.''

 Wisconsin had been averaging only 8.6 turnovers per game, fewest in Division I. But the Badgers committed seven in the first 10 minutes as Nebraska surged to a 30-18 lead, hitting 12 of 21 shots.